shawn-wilkinson/tdd_presentation/PITCHME.md

 #### Introduction & Application
 ---
 #####What am I talking about?
--(Briefly) What is TDD and why do we do it?
+-(Briefly) What is TDD and why do we do it?\n
--The hardest part: getting started.
+-The hardest part: getting started.\n
--Tips and best practices
+-Tips and best practices\n
--Resources and opportunites for moving forward...
+-Discussion: how do we move forward?
 ---
 ###What Is TDD?
-####More than "writing tests first"...
+####More than "writing tests first"...\n
+TDD is continual testing, coding, design and documentation.
 +++
 ####In a nutshell:
   1. Write a test.